davidtwco/rfcs/text/0000-build-std.md

 *See the following sections for rationale/alternatives:*
 - [*Why default to public for the implicit standard library dependencies?*][why-default-to-public-for-the-implicit-standard-library-dependencies]

+**TODO**: document new constraints on std - no new C dependencies, no target-specific features (like compiler-builtins/mem)

 # Drawbacks
 [drawbacks]: #drawbacks